 The Canon T8i and the Sony A6100 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The T8i writes its imaging data to SDXC cards, while the A6100 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T8i and Sony Alpha A6100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T8i and the A6100 are recent models that are part of the current product line-up.
-The A6100 replaced the earlier Sony A6000, while the T8i followed on from the Canon T7i.
+The T8i is a recent model that features in the current product line-up of Canon.
+In contrast, the A6100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6100 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T8i or the Sony A6100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.